InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 transparent and asynchronous way so that everyone - including those lurking in on your conversation - can jump in and become active contributors.
-One example of just how far one can take open decision making is explained in several excercises in the [Open Organization Workbook](https://opensource.com/open-organization/resources/workbook)
+One example of just how far one can take open decision making is explained in several exercises in the [Open Organization Workbook](https://opensource.com/open-organization/resources/workbook)

 Now, how do you figure out where an Inner Source project would like to discuss